Bruins vs. Wild Player Props Betting Odds

-Sportsbooks have listed player props for David Pastrnak and others when the Boston Bruins host the Minnesota Wild at TD Garden on Tuesday at 7:00 PM ET.
+Player props can be found for David Pastrnak and Kirill Kaprizov, among others, when the Boston Bruins visit the Minnesota Wild at Xcel Energy Center on Saturday at 7:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!